Chris-June/ChatCourse/README.md

 1. OpenAI policy / safety prompt  **Cannot be modified or changed**
 2. Default model persona / System Prompt **Can be modified or changed in the code `handler.ts`file**
-3. **Your Custom Instructions** Can be found in the User Interface **Settings > Custom Instructions** and Can be modified or changed in the User Interface **Settings > Custom Instructions**
+3. **Your Custom Instructions** Can be found in the User Interface **Settings > Custom Instructions** and Can be modified or changed.
 4. Any stored Memories  **Not yet implemented**
-5. Conversation history  **Conversation history uses local storage (your browser) if your clear your browser data the conversation history will be lost** Data persistence is not yet implemented and will be added in the future learning by integration with a database or cloud storage using Supabase (Free) or Firebase (Paid).
-Both versions have a VectorDB (Qdrant) integration for data persistence and semantic search.
+5. Conversation history  **Conversation history uses local storage (your browser) if your clear your browser data the conversation history will be lost** Data persistence is not yet implemented and will be added in the future learning by integration with a database or cloud storage using Supabase (Free) or antoher Data Base and Vector DB (Qdrant).
 6. Your latest user message

 ### Practical Effects